How to Write an Effective CV for Any Type of Job

 • Fieldwork

-• Publications
+• Teaching

-As CVs are more academically inclined than resumes, any published work of yours that has appeared in academic journals, newspapers, and various other forms of media can be useful.
-When listing publications, provide a full citation, including your date, volume, page, Digital Object Identifier (DOI), and possible co-authors.
+6️⃣ Publications and presentations – As CVs are more academically inclined than resumes, any published work of yours that has appeared in academic journals, newspapers, and various other forms of media can be useful and play into your hands.
+When listing publications, provide a full citation, including your date, volume, page, Digital Object Identifier (DOI), and co-authors, if any.
 In some cases, you may also include blogs and web articles you have written, especially if peers have referenced them.
+Presentations to include in your CV can range from something as minor as a speech given out during a company conference to one as substantial as delivering a research paper to a scientific body.
+Provide the title of your presentation, the date, the event's name, and the venue where you presented.
+This is the block that showcases your public academic persona and reaffirms your commitment to your field of study, ability to network, and recognition among peers.

-One of the most effective curriculum vitae tips is to list your honors and awards.
+7️⃣ Awards and HonorsOne of the most effective CV tips is to list your honors and awards.
 Medals, accolades, and certificates are more important aspects of CVs than resumes because they demonstrate your ability to excel in your qualifications.
-You may include any kind of noteworthy award you've received in this section, such as "Salesperson of the Year 2015" or "Best Performer of 4Q 2019."
-Listing any honors you’ve received during your time in school is also beneficial because these prove your ability to perform well academically.
-For each recognition or award, add the name of the award, the name of the award-giving body, the month and year received, and any other potentially relevant details.
+You may include any noteworthy award you've received in this section, such as "Salesperson of the Year 2015" or "Best Performer of 4Q 2019."
+Listing any honors you’ve received during your time in school is also beneficial because these prove your ability to perform well academically, but these should be mentioned in your education history section for better relevance and fit.
+For each recognition or award, add the name of the award, the name of the body issuing it, the month and year received, and any other potentially relevant details.

-CV Example
+CV Outline Example

-With our tips on how to write a CV, you now have an idea of what a curriculum vitae should look like.
+With our tips on how to write a CV, you now have an idea of what a well-structured curriculum vitae should look like.
 To give you a better idea, here’s an example of a curriculum vitae for a job application:

 Nathaniel Gardner

-100 Charming Avenue, Brooklyn NY | 220-565-4752 | nathanielg@nyu.edu
+100 Charming Avenue, Brooklyn, NY | 220-565-4752 | nathanielg@nyu.edu

 Professional Summary